 Artistic Excellence through the work of art

-- Applications will be reviewed by M-AAA staff for applicant and project eligibility.
+- Applications are being reviewed by M-AAA staff for applicant and project eligibility.

 Applicants may consult with M-AAA staff prior to applying, but staff members will not review or provide comments on draft materials.

 Once submitted, applications will be screened by M-AAA staff for Applicant Eligibility and Project Eligibility.
 See Applicant Eligibility and Project Eligibility above for more information.

 Eligible applications will be reviewed by advisory panels for artistic excellence and artistic merit.
 See Review Criteria above for more information.
 Advisory panels are discipline-specific and consist of 3-5 artists, arts professionals, and arts-interested laypersons who reside in the M-AAA region.

 Grant recipients will receive grant agreements, an online interim report form, W9 Form and an initial grant payment in July 2023.
 Funding will be distributed through two payments: 50% upon execution of the Grant Agreement, Interim Report and W9 Form.
 The balance will follow the successful review of the online final report, which is due no later than July 31, 2024.

 M-AAA will provide an online Final Report form.
 Grant recipients must complete and submit one no later than July 31, 2024.
 The Final Report form requires a summary about the project, attendance numbers, photos of the project and other documentation including proof of the National Endowment for the Arts and Mid-America Arts Alliance acknowledgment in online and print materials.
 A Final Report at a Glance document will be provided with the Grant Agreement for ease of reference when collection during the grant period.

 Grant recipients must document purchases, the work by vendors, artists, and other contractual personnel which are charged, in whole or in part, to the Artistic Innovations Grant funds.
 Further, grant recipients must maintain that documentation for three years following the submission of the Final Report.